mit-han-lab/Quest/README.md

 ![](./assets/figures/demo.gif)

-## TD;LR
+## TL;DR
 Quest is an efficient long-context LLM inference framework that leverages **query-aware sparsity** in KV cache to reduce memory movement during attention and thus boost throughput.

 ## Abstract
 As the demand for long-context large language models (LLMs) increases, models with context windows of up to 128k or 1M tokens are becoming increasingly prevalent.
-However, long- context LLM inference is challenging since the inference speed decreases significantly as the sequence length grows.
+However, long-context LLM inference is challenging since the inference speed decreases significantly as the sequence length grows.
 This slowdown is primarily caused by loading a large KV cache during self-attention.
 Previous works have shown that a small portion of critical tokens will dominate the attention outcomes.
 However, we observe the criticality of a token highly depends on the query.

 To this end, we propose Quest, a query-aware token criticality estimation algorithm.
 Quest keeps track of the minimal and maximal Key values in KV cache pages and estimates the criticality of a given page using Query vectors.
 By only loading the Top-K critical KV cache pages for attention, Quest significantly speeds up self-attention without sacrificing accuracy.
 We show that Quest can achieve up to 7.03× self-attention speedup, which reduces inference latency by 2.23× while performing well on tasks with long dependencies with negligible accuracy loss.